 “Be careful when using balance transfers as a lending strategy,” says Kirihara.
 “If you are not diligent at paying these credit cards back, you run the risk of 'snowballing' your outstanding credit card debt, and once the balance transfer promotion expires, you’ll be stuck paying high interest rates on potentially a larger than expected balance.”

-Consolidate debt with personal loans
+Consolidate debt with a cash-out refinance

 Consolidate debt with a home equity line of credit (HELOC)

 Another option, if you are a home owner, is to apply for a home equity line of credit in order to pay off your credit card debt.
 HELOC interest rates are generally significantly lower than most credit card rates.

 However, there are three unique risks of consolidating your debts with HELOC you should consider:

 - Your house is the collateral.
 If you find yourself unable to pay, you could face foreclosure.